John Blair Sr.: Businessman and planter

 Until his death in 1733, Blair's father, Archibald, in addition to his medical practice and apothecary shop was the largest shareholder of Dr. Blair's Store, a mercantile house.
 This man managed the store for many years, probably succeeding his Edinburgh-born cousin of the same name.
 Blair was also a partner with John Blair Jr. (the son of a cousin) in another store from 1740 to 1759.
-Blair owned two of the largest taverns in the colony, the Raleigh Tavern, named after Sir Walter Raleigh and the Chowning Tavern, renting them to tavern keepers.
+Blair owned two of the largest taverns in the colony, the Raleigh Tavern (named after Sir Walter Raleigh) and the Chowning Tavern, renting them to tavern keepers.
 He owned Chowning from 1726 to around 1738, and sold Raleigh in 1742.
-In 1745, he was a partner with 16 others in a 1000 acre land grant on the Potomac and Youghiogheny rivers.
+In 1745, Blair and 16 other investors obtained a 1000 acre land grant on the Potomac and Youghiogheny rivers.

 Upon receiving his inheritance from Rev. James Blair in 1743, this John Blair bought a plantation south of Taskinas Creek on the York River about ten miles downstream of its confluence with the Mattaponi River, which he operated using enslaved labor.